The dawning of a dream

 Flash forward and somehow we’ve changed calendars enough times to land in 2025.

 By God’s grace, all those years of praying and hoping were answered.
 We’ve made it to the finish line of Nick’s Navy career.
-In tact!
-And still smiling!
+In tact and still smiling!

-This statement Nick blurted out in an unassuming moment between deploying to war zones has served as our map for how to finish our Navy story.
+This statement Nick blurted out in an unassuming moment between deploying to war zones has served as our roadmap for how to finish our Navy journey.
 Especially during the last five years, the trip has been a determining factor when deciding which house to buy, which activities the kids should do, my decision to work full-time.
 All of it was done thoughtfully, leaving a door open to see this dream come true.

 When are you leaving?
 If all goes as planned, our family leaves Virginia Beach on June 26, 2025.
 We plan to be gone a full year.